What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 Dig through your customer experience analytics and make sure to track metrics like your average handle time and first call resolution standard to see if you’re getting back to your customers and prospects in a timely enough manner.

-If your product or service comes with a learning curve, how steep is it?
-More importantly, is there something you can do to make things easier for a new customer?
-The first few interactions they have with your product will have a massive impact on their decision to keep using it or look for another solution.
-Find out what makes your product sticky, then give them resources to make the experience easy.
+The first few interactions they have with your product will have a massive impact on their decision to keep using it or to look for another solution.
+Find out what makes customers want to stick with your product, then give them resources to make the experience easy.

-For example, some companies send onboarding or welcome emails to new customers to help them get started:
+For example, some companies send onboarding or welcome emails to new customers to help them get started.

-Finding the best deal is just part of human nature.
-It’s often the biggest deciding factor in a purchase decision.
 Are you pricing your product or service fairly?
 Is the cost in-line with the rest of your industry?
 If your price is higher, are you providing more value?
 And is that value being clearly communicated?
 Consider running a price sensitivity test to determine what the “right” price should be.
+Ensuring customers feel they’re getting value for money will help boost that customer retention rate.

-6. Using a loyalty program?
+6. Use a loyalty program

-They’ve been around forever because they work.
-Is there something you could do to inspire more loyalty and increase your CRR?
 Think buy-X-get-one-free programs or discounts on annual subscriptions.
-And if you’re feeling generous, the odd surprise “gift” can keep your customers happy and inspire reciprocity (in the form of continued business).
+If you’re feeling generous, the odd surprise “gift” can keep your customers happy and inspire reciprocity (in the form of continued business).

 7. Zoom in on your competition

-Keeping your customers from going to your competition is a big part of running a business.
-This begins with understanding what you do well and focusing on it.
-But it’s also understanding what your competition is doing to win customers at your expense.
 Is their product better?
 Cheaper?
 Easier to use?
 Investigate from all sides.
 Buy their product.
 Go through their onboarding process.
 Call their help line.
 Sign up for their newsletter.
 You’re going to learn a lot—and it might even reveal things you can start doing yourself.

 8. Look at your product.